 Ceremonial white sage and herbal smudging stick made by Deja Gould and Johnella LaRose of Sogorea Te' Land Trust/Indian People Organizing for Change (IPOC).
+Photo courtesy of Alex Tavizon

 Process of Surveying and Follow-up with Tribes

 In the initial meeting the following question was asked, "Why complete another survey that may not result in issues being addressed?"